Nytra/ResoniteHotReloadLib/README.md

 If these methods do not exist in your mod class then the hot reload will not work!

 ## Usage

-Make a new folder in `rml_mods` called `HotReloadMods` then compile your mod into that folder in addition to the main `rml_mods` folder.

 Add this library as a dependency in your mod, then call `HotReloader.RegisterForHotReload(ResoniteMod modInstance)` where `modInstance` is the instance of your mod class.